Mother House Kolkata- the Missionaries of Charity

 - You should take care of your belongings.

 - No need to keep away your footwear as you do in any other sacred place,

 There are options for prayer petitions which you can place inside the box of Mother’s tomb.
-All those petitions are offered on alter on every Friday weekly mass.
+All those petitions are offered on the altar on every Friday during weekly mass.
 Appropriate attire should be maintained when you plan to visit there.
-Photography is prohibitive inside the houses for private purpose.
-In the chapel of first floor mass is held for the volunteers at 6 am in every morning.
+Photography is prohibitive inside the houses for private purposes.
+In the chapel on the first floor, mass is held for the volunteers at 6 am in every morning.

 Here are some frequently asked questions and answers about Mother House, Kolkata:

 Q: What is Mother House?
 A: Mother House is the headquarters of the Missionaries of Charity, a Catholic religious congregation founded by Saint Teresa of Calcutta (also known as Mother Teresa).
 It is located in Kolkata, India.